-- 22. Superannuation of Commissioners - 23.
-Accounts of Commission - 24.
+- 20. Assignment and transfer of staff to Commission - 21.
+Staff of Commission - 22.
+Superannuation of Commissioners - 23.
+Annual accounts - 24.
 Annual report - 25.
 Accountability for accounts of Commission - 26.
 Prohibition on disclosure of confidential information - 27.
 Civil proceedings for contravention of section 26